The Three Doctors (Doctor Who): Home media

 The Three Doctors was released twice on VHS, first in August 1991 and thereafter remastered and re-released in 2002 as part of the WHSmith's The Time Lord Collection boxed set.
 It was released on DVD in the UK in November 2003 as part of the Doctor Who 40th Anniversary Celebration releases, representing the Jon Pertwee years.
 Some copies came in a box set housing a limited edition Corgi model of "Bessie", the Third Doctor's vintage roadster.
 A special edition of the DVD, with new bonus features, was released in the UK on 13 February 2012 in the third of the ongoing Revisitations DVD box sets with additional bonus features.

 In 2019, The Three Doctors was released as part of the Season Ten Boxed Set Blu-Ray collection.
 The story and its special features occupy one disc in the set, and include features from previous releases and specially-made content.

+Tales of the TARDIS

+A special edition of the episode aired on BBC iPlayer on 1 November 2023, in the spin-off Tales of the TARDIS.